KF-Art/icewm-personal-tunning/README.md

 After that, logout.
 Related keybindings and startup commands now should work.

 <H2>Theming environment</H2>
-Download <a href=https://www.box-look.org/p/1393603/ 'Materia Manjaro Dark B'> IceWM theme.
+Download <a href=https://www.box-look.org/p/1393603/>Materia Manjaro Dark B</a> IceWM theme, and move it to <code>~/.icewm/themes/</code>.
+Now we have to edit theme file